nicole-rowley-msaai/MS_AAI_511_Neural_Networks_DL/README.md

 **Conclusion**

 The proposed project aims to use deep learning techniques to accurately predict the composer of a given musical score.
 The project will be implemented using LSTM and CNN architectures and will involve data pre-processing, feature extraction, model building, training, and evaluation.
 The final model can be used by novice musicians, listeners, and music enthusiasts to identify the composer of a musical piece accurately.

-**Power Usage for this Project**

-You can use Google Colab GPU and TPU in case you need more computation power.
-Change your runtime in Google Colab notebook to GPU or TPU.
-Another option is to buy the subscription in case you need more computational power (Google Colab Pro+ recommended).